ion1/beagle_bone_pins/README.md

 TODO:

 * [The eeprom information](https://github.com/jadonk/bonescript/blob/master/node_modules/bonescript/bone.js)
-* Generate modules/libraries in various programming languages from the data.
+* Generate modules/libraries in more programming languages from the data.

 The references for the data: